Buying AdWords does not improve your organic rankings

 To this day, we maintain a strict separation between our search business and our advertising business and we do not give any special treatment to Google advertisers.

 So why do people say that their rankings drop?
 Well, if you look at these reports (http://adwords.blogspot.co.uk/2013/07/new-research-shows-that-88-of-ad-clicks.html and http://adwords.blogspot.com/2011/08/studies-show-search-ads-drive-89.html) you'll see that when a search results page returns both ads AND organic results pointing to your website, the chances of you getting the click and having that content shared or linked to organically do indeed increase.
 And once your content becomes more popular and more people link to it, you will probably rank higher organically.
 But that is not a direct consequence of running an AdWords campaign, it is a consequence of your website / content becoming more popular.
 If you were able to achieve the same popularity via other channels (social media, TV advertising, flyers with QR codes and so on), you'd end up seeing the same effect.

 - running AdWords campaigns does not increase your organic rankings via a magic boost factor

 - stopping your AdWords campaigns does not lower your organic rakings

-I've turned my hobby (digital marketing & analytics) into a full time job in 2012, after working with Google Analytics and then with Google AdWords for several years.
-Previous jobs: web developer, software project manager (managed several teams, among which one developed a custom E-Commerce solution, and another one the accompanying stock & order management application), manager of a software developer department & partner in a software development company.
+I've turned my hobby (digital marketing & analytics) into a full time job in 2012, after working with Google Analytics and AdWords for several years.
+Previous jobs: web developer, software project manager, manager of a software development department & partner in a software development company.
 I love foreign languages and music, sports (when I get a chance) and challenges.
 Do you have an AdWords related question?
 Ask it and you shall receive the answer.